 The battery condition is critical to the operation of the car as many functions - ignition, steering, sliding doors, air conditioning all rely on the battery being up to scratch.
 Even if the battery is OK it is possible to get yourself LOCKED OUT of the car.

 as I see it, precautions that might be taken against getting locked out are:

 Please help!!
 The key fob will not operate the door either electronically or manually.
 I have also tried the spare.
 When I put key into door handle and turn I can not even hear an unlock click.
 I am locked out of the car....any ideas?

-This is a very bad situation to be in.
+This is not a good situation to be in.
 The only obvious answer is to break a window (some say the driver's door window; some say the small window by the rear seats) so you can get the ignition key in the lock and start the car.
-This seems to clear the problem however see below for a less damaging solution.
+This seems to clear the problem however see below for two less damaging solutions.